Authorised Representative: Full Guide on Regulation (EU) 2019/1020 and How to Avoid Legal Pitfalls When Selling Products to the EU

-However, many online businesses from outside the EU do not have an economic operator inside the EU.
-Instead, they sell their products directly to the end user via fulfillment service providers such as Amazon or Alibaba or parcel delivery services.
+However, many businesses from outside the EU do not have an economic operator inside the EU.
+Instead, they sell their products directly to the end user, or via fulfillment service providers such as Amazon or Alibaba.

 In these cases, there is no control over quality and it’s not clear who is responsible for the product.

 Regulation (EU) 2019/1020 will make this more strictly regulated and will place more requirements on all products sold.
 Basically it means that you can’t sell a product on the EU market without the address of the European Economic Operator, such as the Authorised Representative, stated on the packaging anymore.